shinevue/ecommerce-scrapper-extension/README.md

 4. **url2FileName(`url`)**: Converts a URL into a filename-safe string by removing invalid characters.
 5. **getChromeProfilePath()**: Returns the path to the Chrome profile directory on different platforms (Windows, macOS, Linux).
 6. **getChromeExecutablePath()**: Returns the path to the Chrome executable on different platforms (Windows, macOS, Linux).

+# Disclaimer

+This scraper is designed for educational purposes only.
+The user is responsible for complying with the terms of service of the websites being scraped.
+The scraper should be used responsibly and respectfully to avoid overloading the websites with requests and to prevent IP blocking or other forms of retaliation.